-The minor in European Studies requires 15 hours of study in specific courses.
+The minor in Latin American Studies requires 15 hours of study in specific courses.
 The first six hours (two courses) must be chosen from the four categories of the International Studies Basic Curriculum (see above).
 Each of the two courses must be from a separate category: either World Cultures, International Politics, International Economics, or Global Perspectives.
-The next 9 hours (three courses) must be chosen from the European Studies curriculum (below), with at least one course from each of the two groups: Group I (Social Sciences) or Group II (Humanities and Arts).
+The next nine hours (three courses) must be chosen from the Latin American Studies curriculum (below), with at least one course from each of the two groups: Group I (Social Sciences) or Group II (Humanities and Arts).
 At least nine hours must be at the 3000 level or above.
-If a student is an International Studies major, only one course from the Area Studies curriculum may be doublecounted.
-A cocurricular requirement for the minor in European Studies is two years of college-level study of a European language, other than English.
-This requirement may be met through examination, the transfer of language study credit from another university, or by taking courses on campus.
+If a student is an International Studies major, only one course from the Area Studies curriculum may be double-counted.
+A cocurricular requirement for the minor in Latin American Studies is two years of college-level study of Spanish or Portuguese.